blck-iot/SNIxKWT/README.md

 _b) Intervall_
 _c) Motion_

-Most economic for battery life is the motion mode, which uses the integrated acceleration sensor to switch between states.
+Most efficient for battery life is the motion mode, which uses the integrated acceleration sensor to switch between states.

 _I) Stationary_
 _II) Start moving_